-Hampden was a disciple of Rowbotham, who was a significant influence on flat-Earth movement back in the day.
+Hampden, the flat-Earther, was a disciple of Rowbotham, who significantly influenced the flat-Earth movement back in the day.
 Rowbotham had previously used the Bedford Canal to prove the non-existence of Earth’s curvature.
-He looked through a telescope from one end of the canal and was able to observe boats on the other end.
+He looked through a telescope from one end of the canal and observed boats on the other end.

 He ignored the effect of refraction and wrongly concluded that the Earth does not have curvature.
 Wallace designed a better experiment to minimize the effect of refraction: